alberti42/Volume-Control/README.md

 	``sudo xattr -d com.apple.quarantine "/Applications/Volume Control.app"``

 	For more information, check [StackExchange](https://superuser.com/questions/526920/how-to-remove-quarantine-from-file-permissions-in-os-x).
+-->
+* You can download the application from this [zip file](https://raw.githubusercontent.com/alberti42/Volume-Control/main/Volume%20Control.zip).
+* Optional step: Move the ``Volume Control`` app to your application folder ``/Applications``
+* The first time you launch the application you will be presented the error message
+*
-* You might have to authorize from *Security & Privacy* of the *System Preferences* the first launch of the application
+* You have to authorize from *Security & Privacy* of the *System Preferences* the first launch of the application

 	![Security and Privacy panel](https://raw.githubusercontent.com/alberti42/Volume-Control/main/Images/SecurityPrivacy.png)